Fingertips (band): 2002–2009: Formation and early years

-In March of 2003, Fingertips' debut album, All Bout Smoke N' Mirrors, was released.
+In March 2003, Fingertips' debut album, All Bout Smoke N' Mirrors, was released.

 The lyrics were written by Zé Manuel, at 16 years old, with a poetic style in mind.
 The songs were composed by Rui Saraiva and Helder de Matos.

 All 'Bout Smoke N' Mirrors was one of the biggest hits of 2003, with the songs Melancholic Ballad (For The Leftlovers) and How Do You Know Me becoming two of the most downloaded and listened-to singles on Portuguese radio stations.